lucasmirachi/To-do-List/README.md

 Most of the code was developed taking [this video](https://www.youtube.com/watch?v=FcYs8wtzjVE&t=7557s) from [SavvyNik ](https://www.youtube.com/@SavvyNik) as reference.

-## Diagram
-Bellow is the diagram I created to represent the algorithm for the To-Do List.

-*The diagram was drawn using draw.io and respecting the Standard ISO 5807/1985.*

-This simple To-do List allows us to add, remove and keep track of a list of
+This simple To-do List allows us to add, remove and keep track of a list of items.
+Also, it counts with a multi-account feature where depending of which account name is provided at the start of the program, it will show only it's specific saved items.

 ## Instructions to MakeFile